 Brice Creek Falls

 SwimmingCliff jumpingHiking OregonCamping

-Brice Creek runs through the scenic canyon of the western slope of the Cascade Mountains.
-It flows into the Row River which in turn empties into the Willamette River.
-Due to its proximity to Eugene, Brice Creek is a popular destination on a hot summer day.
-You'll find excellent places for sunbathing, wading, and swimming along the creek.
+Brice Creek winds through a scenic canyon on the western slope of the Cascade Mountains before joining the Row River, which eventually flows into the Willamette.
+Thanks to its proximity to Eugene, the creek is a popular escape on warm summer days, offering excellent spots for sunbathing, wading, and swimming.

-One of the best swimming and cliff jumping spots featuring outstanding scenery, cascading waterfalls, and a deep plunge pool is the Brice Creek Falls, which is located 0.3 miles upstream of the Cedar Creek Campground.
+One of the best swimming and cliff-jumping areas, known for its lush scenery, cascading waterfalls, and a deep plunge pool, is Brice Creek Falls, located about 0.3 miles upstream from Cedar Creek Campground.

+Brice Creek Falls